KyleCardwell/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach - doesn't have a default return, modifies an existing array;  .map - returns a new array, does not require a variable to be initialized before using

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function accepts a callback function as a parameter
 3. What is closure?
+        a function and its lexical environment
 4. Describe the four rules of the 'this' keyword.
+        Global Object Binding - the gloal scope (usually the window/console) Implicit Binding - the object the "this" is inside of (the object beore the dot) New Binding - In a constructor funtion, "this" refers to the new instance of the object Explicit Binding - when using .call or .apply, "this" refers to the object inside the ()

-5. Why do we need super() in an extended class?

-You are expected to be able to answer questions in these areas.
+5. Why do we need super() in an extended class? it replaces the object.Create; it links the prototype of the parent to the child You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions